Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has been successfully launched, incorporating all necessary adjustments from the testing phase.
+The game was officially released on **October 8**, incorporating all necessary adjustments from the testing phase.
 It is now fully prepared for players, with clear installation instructions and all required files for launching and playing included.

 **Final Review Summary:**
 - All components are polished and ready for players.